thatrandomfrenchdude/local-agent/README.md

 A simple Python agent framework that connects to a local LLM (via LM Studio/OpenAI API) and can call custom Python tools/functions based on LLM output.
 The agent interprets LLM responses, detects tool calls, executes them, and streams or returns the final answer.

+⚠️ **NOTE: This project is in active development** ⚠️

+Some or all of the features may be incomplete or not working.
+Feel free to submit PRs to help me build!

 ## Features

 - Connects to a local LLM server (e.g., LM Studio)